MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 This article describes how to access Microsoft Edge Legacy (version 45 and earlier) after installing the new version of Microsoft Edge.

    > [!NOTE]
    > This article applies to the Microsoft Edge [Stable channel](microsoft-edge-channels.md).

-The procedures in this article apply to systems that have been updated with the latest security updates, up to and including November 2019.
+The procedures in this article apply to systems that have been updated with the latest security updates.
 When the new version of Microsoft Edge is installed, the old version (Microsoft Edge Legacy) will be hidden.
-All attempts to launch the old version will redirect the user to the newly installed version of Microsoft Edge.
+By default, all attempts to launch the old version will redirect the user to the newly installed version of Microsoft Edge.
+This article describes three different methods to enable Microsoft Edge Legacy to continue to be available.

 ## Before you begin

-Before using the detailed instructions in this article, consider the following 2 steps to enable a side-by-side browser experience.
+Before using the detailed instructions in this article, consider the following 2 steps to enable a side-by-side browser experience by preventing the Stable Channel of Microsoft Edge to be installed.
 These steps will let your users run Microsoft Edge Legacy and the next version of Microsoft Edge ([Beta channel](microsoft-edge-channels.md)) side-by-side.

-1. Prevent the automatic install of the next version of Microsoft Edge by Windows Update.
+1. Prevent the automatic install of the Stable Channel of the next version of Microsoft Edge by Windows Update.
 For more information, see [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)
-2. Install the [Beta channel](https://www.microsoftedgeinsider.com) of the new version of Microsoft Edge.
+2. Install the [Beta channel](https://www.microsoftedgeinsider.com) of the new version of Microsoft Edge instead.

    > [!NOTE]
-   > This side-by-side solution is less complex and requires less management that the detailed solution described next in this article.
+   > This side-by-side solution is less complex and requires less management than the detailed solution described in this article.
+   > However, this does mean that you will be running the Beta Channel rather than the Stable Channel.

 ## How operating system (OS) changes are triggered